-Comparing the TF and histone mark models, we find the relative importance of the various upstream locations are more peaked near the TSS for the TF model, presumably reflecting the fact that histone modifications can be spread over wide regions, including the gene body, whereas functionally important TF binding is more confined to promoter regions.
-This fact is further manifest in the relative success of both classes of models in predicting protein coding genes vs. ncRNAs.
+Comparing the TF and histone mark models, we find the relative importance of the various upstream locations are more peaked near the TSS for the TF model, presumably reflecting the fact that histone modifications can be spread over wide regions, including the gene body, whereas functionally important TF binding is more confined to the promoter.
+This fact is further manifest in the relative success of both classes of models in predicting protein-coding genes vs. ncRNAs.

-The histone models perform more similarly on protein coding genes and ncRNAs than the do the TF-models -- an understandable result given the greater dependence of the TF model on the TSS and the more precise annotation of TSSs of protein-coding genes compared to ncRNAs.
-Indeed for many ncRNAs such as miRNAs the primary transcript is not annotated.
-In addition, there might be some TFs specifically regulating non-coding RNAs (e.g. analysis of the targets of GEI-11 show that it mostly binds near ncRNAs.)
+The histone models perform more similarly on protein-coding genes and ncRNAs than the TF-models – understandable, given the greater dependence of the TF model on the exact positioning of the TSS and the more precise TSS annotation for protein-coding genes compared to ncRNAs.
+Indeed, for many ncRNAs such as miRNAs the primary transcript is not annotated at all.
+In addition, there may be some TFs specifically regulating non-coding RNAs (e.g. analysis of the targets of GEI-11 \cite{mod3} show that it mostly binds near ncRNAs.)

 ** An Organism-Independent Universal Model

-Both the TF and histone-mark models were constructed in an organism-specific fashion, i.e. the chromatin features in an organism were used to predict the expression in the same organism.
+Both the TF and histone-mark models were constructed in an organism-specific fashion, e.g. the chromatin features in an organism were used to predict the expression in the same organism.
 Overall, these organism-specific models achieved the highest cross-validated accuracy (Fig 8F).
-Nevertheless, given the similarities of the histone models in all organisms, we constructed a universal, organism-independent model trained on data from all three organisms.
-This model (containing a single set of organism-independent parameters) predicts gene expression levels with high accuracy in all organisms, achieving an accuracy comparable to the organism specific models (Fig 8F).
+Nevertheless, given the similarities of the histone models in all organisms, we tried to construct a universal, organism-independent model trained on data from all three organisms.
+This model (containing a single set of organism-independent parameters) predicts gene expression levels with high accuracy in all organisms, achieving accuracy comparable to the organism specific models (Fig 8F).
 In terms of the relative importance of each feature, we found the universal model does not attribute the marks with the same importance as the organism-specific models.
-As might be expected, histone marks with more consistent relative importance in different organisms tend to be up-weighted in the universal model, whereas less consistent marks tend to be down-weighted.
+As might be expected, histone marks with more consistent importance in different organisms tend to be up-weighted in the universal model, whereas less consistent marks tend to be down-weighted.
 As a result, promoter-associated marks like H3K4me2 and H3K4me3 achieve the highest relative importance in the universal model.
 In contrast, the enhancer mark H3K4me1 is down weighted since it shows much lower importance in the human model at the promoter in comparison to the worm and fly models, perhaps reflecting the fact that human enhancers are distant from TSS and thus are not captured by the H3k4me1 signal nearby the TSS.
 The universal model also down-weights H3K27me3, a repressive mark, consistent with the observation that repressive marks are less consistent in their behavior across the organisms than activating marks \cite{mod2}.

 The universal model was also used to predict non-coding RNA expression (Fig 8F) without further alteration, i.e. the same set of organism-independent parameter derived from training on protein coding genes was applied to ncRNAs.
 (Note, other types of training are also possible: see Fig S6.)
 The model does quite well in human and fly however in worm the prediction accuracy suffers, perhaps because of less accurate TSS definition.